Savor these Offbeat Places to Visit in Austria

 The Poppy Village Armschlag, one of the Offbeat Places to Visit in Austria

 Our first goal is that Poppy village, at first glance a village like the others in the region.
 But only at first glance!
 Because we quickly see that something is different here.
-Everything is in the arm of the poppy We park our cars in front of "the largest poppy painting in the world".
+Everything is in the sign of the poppy in the arm stroke.
+We park our cars in front of "the largest poppy painting in the world".
 60 meters long and 4,50 meters high, it delimits the large parking lot in the village center towards the forest.
 It was painted by Karl Moser, a Waldviertel artist, who shows a poppy meadow on this monumental painting.

 We go to the local inn, which - appropriately - is called the poppy host.
 Here we learn that Johann Neuwiesinger and his wife Rosemarie were the initiators of the Mohndorf.
 His wife tells us how he came home one day and enthusiastically says: "We are turning our village into a Mohndorf."
-When asked what he meant by this, he explained to her: "A lot of poppies are grown in the vicinity of our village .
-We make this the theme of our inn.
-And who knows, maybe others in the village will join our idea. ”They could not imagine the enthusiasm with which their almost 100 neighbors would take up the idea.
+When asked what he meant by this, he explained to her: "A lot of poppies are grown in the vicinity of our village , We make this the theme of our inn.
+And who knows, maybe others in the village will join our idea. ”They could not have known with what enthusiasm their nearly 100 neighbors would take up the idea.
 That is why the Mohndorf is one of the main attractions in the Waldviertel in Lower Austria and provides culinary delights all year round.
 We can confirm that, because the poppy seed noodles and poppy seed dumplings that we taste taste simply heavenly.

 Oat Whisky from the Distillery Weidenauer